-Instead of bringing good cheer, what if the holidays bring you the blues?
+Instead of bringing good cheer, what if the holidays bring the blues?
 While it’s a myth that more people commit suicide during this time of year, the holidays can trigger stress and depression.
 Sometimes these feelings indicate a mental health issue that needs to be diagnosed and treated; other times, it’s simply a low mood that will pass.

 Either way, feeling down is a bummer, especially when everybody is at least pretending to be happy.